Dome404/DeepTetrisBot/README.md

 `RobotTetris.py` is designed for running a bot to play Tetris.
 If you have a pretrained model, you can use it to make the bot play.
 If you want to train a bot from scratch, this file also provides the necessary functionality.

 Please note that the documentation and code organization are still a big work in progress.
 If you encounter any issues or have any questions, feel free to reach out.
 Enjoy playing Tetris!

+The code is compatible with Python 3.10.
+Make sure to install the required packages listed in the requirements.txt file before running the code.